matsengrp/phippery/docs/introduction.rst

 We present a software suite of data analysis tools for `Phage Immuno-Precipitation (PhIP-Seq) <https://www.nature.com/articles/s41596-018-0025-6>`_ [#PhIPSeq]_, a high-throughput phage-display sequencing technique.
-The software is designed for flexibility and general purpose, suitable for either *commonly used* or *highly customized* phage-display libraries.
+All the tools presented here are designed for flexibility and general purpose, suitable for either *commonly used* or *highly customized* phage-display libraries.

 ===============================================